Astig-1982/Solid-Properties-Project/README.md

 * [Django Documentation](https://docs.djangoproject.com/en/3.1/) has proved to be a valuable and indispensable resource.
 * [CSS-Tricks](https://css-tricks.com/) has been used as a source of inspiration for the **fixed footer**.

-### Aknowkedgments
+### Aknowledgments

 Extra special thanks to my mentor [Simen Daehlin](https://github.com/Eventyret) who has been continually guiding and supporting me through the course.
-Thuis had a great influence in my journey of becoming a junior developer.
+This had a great influence in my journey of becoming a junior developer.

-All tutors from [CODE INSTITUTE](https://codeinstitute.net/) who have always been extremly responsive and offered excellent guidance and support on every approach.
+All tutors from [CODE INSTITUTE](https://codeinstitute.net/) who have always been extremely responsive and offered excellent guidance and support on every approach.

-Fellow coders from [Slack](https://slack.com/intl/en-gb/) and [Stack Overflow](https://stackoverflow.com/) who have been extremly helpful and supportive during the development of all my projects.
+Fellow coders from [Slack](https://slack.com/intl/en-gb/) [Stack Overflow](https://stackoverflow.com/) who have been helpful and supportive during the development of all my projects.

+Although I don't have yet an account and never communicated with coders from [Stack Overflow](https://stackoverflow.com/), I would like to aknowledge the fact that many times when I simply googled an enquiry related to coding, I found myself navigating on the [Stack Overflow](https://stackoverflow.com/) page where I found answers to my questions, as many of them where already asked by fellow coders in the past.

 ## Disclaimer